Case study no. 01

 “What if the course gradually just dips in revenue, and what are the things I could be doing, and how do I stop it from dipping?”

 When you can’t see why something is working, you can’t protect it.
-You can’t replicate it.
-Every good month feels like luck.
-Every slow week feels like the beginning of the end.
-That fear lives underneath a lot of education businesses that look fine from the outside.
+You can’t repeat it on purpose, and every good month just feels like luck.
+That fear sits underneath a lot of education businesses that look fine from the outside.

-George didn’t need a pep talk.
-He needed someone who could look at the whole machine from the outside and tell him what he couldn’t see from the inside.
+George needed someone who could look at the whole machine from the outside and tell him what he couldn’t see from the inside.

 Replace guessing with real customer insight

 Before we touched a single offer, I asked George how often he sat down with his existing customers to understand them.
 Not support requests.
 Not community office hours.
-Structured conversations about why they bought, what almost stopped them, what changed after.
+Structured conversations about why they bought what they did and what almost stopped them from moving forward.

 His answer was honest.
 Almost never.

 So I wrote him a customer interview script built specifically around the Scriptwriting Playbook audience.
-It covered how buyers first found him, what was happening in their lives when they decided to get serious about scripting, what other options they were weighing, what sold them, where they got stuck, and what new problems showed up after they implemented his work.
+It covered how buyers first found him, what was happening in their lives when they decided to get serious about scripting, and what new problems showed up after they implemented his work.

-He ran the calls.
-Got the transcripts.
-We analyzed them for patterns.
+He ran the calls, got the transcripts, and together we analyzed them for patterns.
 The result wasn’t a single big revelation.
 It was a vocabulary.
 The words his buyers actually used.
 The triggers that brought them in.
 The specific modules they kept pointing to as turning points.

-“Multiple people had mentioned taking Ali’s course, even taking Ed’s course, and either preferring mine or at most refunding the other one but sticking with my thing.
+“Multiple people had mentioned taking [competitor’s courses], and either preferring mine or at most refunding the other one but sticking with my thing.
 Which felt really good, because I think I have a lot of imposter syndrome around this stuff.”

 That kind of data doesn’t show up in your analytics dashboard.
 You have to ask for it.
 And you have to know which questions to ask.